bunny-thief/google-style-guide/README.md

 ## Why use a style guide?

 The lack of consistency requires more effort from the reader to adjust to code written by different programmers.
-A bugs are harder to find because a programmer spends more time and energy adjusting to different formatting.
+Bugs are harder to find because a programmer spends more time and energy adjusting to different formatting.

 Groups that agree to use a coding standard spend less time discussing how code should be formatted and more time writing code.